sanderboer/py-giskit/README.md

 poetry install
 ```

-### Optional: IFC Export Support
+### Optional: IFC/GLB Export Support

-IfcOpenShell is not available via PyPI.
-If you need IFC export functionality:
+**Both IFC and GLB export** require IfcOpenShell, which is not available via PyPI.

+If you need IFC export (GeoPackage → IFC) or GLB export (IFC → GLB for web viewers):

 ```bash
 # Using conda (recommended)